CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 The container
 ~~~~~~~~~~~~~

-The next step is creating an instance of the status bar widget we :ref:`created above <tutorial-building-widgets-py>`.
+The next step is instantiating the status bar widget we :ref:`created above <tutorial-building-widgets-py>`.
 To do this, we need a ``QWidget`` instance (the container) to be the parent of all the other widgets in our plugin (as explained in the :ref:`discussion above <tutorial-structure-details>`).

 The ``INITIAL`` version of the ``container.py`` file is: